karima-elhachimi/euri-exercises/topics/react-advanced/solutions/react-redux.md

       const initialState = {
         1: {
           id: 1,
-          title: 'You should keep me'
+          name: 'You should keep me'
         },
         2: {
           id: 2,
-          title: 'Complete this exercise'
+          name: 'Complete this exercise'
         }
       };